jrdukes/random-quote-generator/readme.md

 ## Project Requirements:

-## Create an array of JS objects to hold the data for the quotes.
+## Create an array of JS objects to hold data for quotes.

 Each quote should have the following properties: